andieroid/robprog/README.md

 <img src="https://github.com/andieroid/robprog/blob/main/grape_counter/scripts/images/rviz-launched.png">

 c) Finally, the code that controls the grape counting process needs to be located and launched.
-This python code is located within scripts.
+This python code is located within the `scripts` folder.
 From a new tab, type (or copy/paste) cd `catkin_ws/src/robprog/grape_counter/scripts/`.
 To run the grape-counter (depending on your set up) type either python or python3 fruit_counter_main.py.
 This will launch a window that shows a black screen with some white blobs (see image below).
 This confirms that the configuration is correct and that the grape counter is running.

 <img src="https://github.com/andieroid/robprog/blob/main/grape_counter/scripts/images/black-screen-with-white-blobs.png">